-Kamijo, Maki's photographer, who never speaks a line in 1985.
+- Kamijo, Maki's photographer, who never speaks a line in 1985.

-Poor Communication Kills: Narrowly averted with the Japanese Government finally letting the world know of Godzilla's existence.
+- Poor Communication Kills: Narrowly averted with the Japanese Government finally letting the world know of Godzilla's existence.
 If they hadn't, then the USA and the USSR would've started World War III, as Godzilla's destruction of the Russian sub had the USSR in a panic, with the Americans flying into a panic of their own as a reaction to the USSR's panic and finger pointing.

-Recycled Soundtrack: The American version of the film reuses Christopher Young's score to Def Con 4 since the distributor owned the rights to both films and didn't want to have a new score written.
+- Recycled Soundtrack: The American version of the film reuses Christopher Young's score to Def Con 4 since the distributor owned the rights to both films and didn't want to have a new score written.

-Red Shirt Army: Godzilla annihilates the landing forces as they continue to blast him, with obviously no effect.
+- Red Shirt Army: Godzilla annihilates the landing forces as they continue to blast him, with obviously no effect.

-Red Sky, Take Warning: The red clouds and sky produced by the nuclear missile explosion in atmosphere, which is actually kind of pretty, if you forget what caused it in the first place.
+- Red Sky, Take Warning: The red clouds and sky produced by the nuclear missile explosion in atmosphere, which is actually kind of pretty, if you forget what caused it in the first place.

-Revival: After nine years of absence from the big screen, Godzilla returned with a vengeance.
+- Revival: After nine years of absence from the big screen, Godzilla returned with a vengeance.

-Roaring Rampage of Revenge: Godzilla's second fight with the Super-X is actually one of these.
+- Roaring Rampage of Revenge: Godzilla's second fight with the Super-X is actually one of these.
 He clearly recognizes the Super-X, and he is very, very pissed.
 Tokyo's business district is barely recognizable afterwards.

-Scenery Gorn: Unlike the first film, Godzilla's invasion is more of a stroll.
+- Scenery Gorn: Unlike the first film, Godzilla's invasion is more of a stroll.
 And unlike the first film, he (interestingly enough) doesn't destroy Tokyo as thoroughly.

 - Shout-Out: In-universe example with Godzilla (1954).
 The opening scene depicts a fishing boat in a middle of a disaster (but in a different case).
 Goro Maki wants the existence of Godzilla's to be known publicly, despite objections from the government, and despite Godzilla's existence is known, people are still killed anyway when the monster makes his rampage in Tokyo.
 And Godzilla attacks a train, although in the original movie, the train attack was during his first raid on the mainland, while here it's during his second raid.

-Stock Footage: It's very easy to miss each time, but the movie is full of stock footage from "Prophecies of Nostradamus."
-For continuity purposes, the scenes from the original film are used for the American version
+- Stock Footage: It's very easy to miss each time, but the movie lifts some stock footage from Submersion of Japan and Prophecies of Nostradamus.
+For continuity purposes, scenes from the original film are used for the American version.

-Tragic Monster: In the American version, Godzilla is referred to by both Steve Martin and Professor Hayashida as a victim of mankind's use of nuclear weapons.
+- Tragic Monster: In the American version, Godzilla is referred to by both Steve Martin and Professor Hayashida as a victim of mankind's use of nuclear weapons.
 Ironically enough, the U.S. cut of the film presents Godzilla as an angry jerk with a chip on his shoulder whereas the original Japanese version characterizes Godzilla as a confused, lost thing not so much actively destroying Tokyo as much as exploring.

-Unstoppable Rage: When Godzilla sees the Super-X, after waking up, he remembers what it did to him, which in turn leads to Roaring Rampage of Revenge described above.
+- Unstoppable Rage: When Godzilla sees the Super-X, after waking up, he remembers what it did to him, which in turn leads to Roaring Rampage of Revenge described above.